all-in-one-of/snippets/HOU_SOP_Vellum.md

 ## [Post Process]
 Spply Welds - Weld geometry that have cuts  and in therory should stick toghether
 Vissualise - !

+## Tips of adjusting params (in solver):
+- stretch > stiffnes - low is stretch high is stiff
+- stretch > compression stiffnes (if compress how likley it stay compress)  more is more likley stay
+- bend > stiffnes how much bend (how much resistent to unroll or bend)